epigen/mr.pareto/README.md

 --- MORE DETAILS COMING SOON ---

 # Recipes
+> _"Civilization advances by extending the number of important operations which we can perform without thinking of them."_ - Alfred North Whitehead, author of _Principia Mathematica_

 Recipes are templates for standard analyses and consist of default combinations of modules (e.g., bulk RNA-seq DEA or scCRISPR-seq analysis).

 --- COMING SOON ---